kljj04/LineOS/README.md

 This branch focuses on implementing the UEFI boot process and kernel loading pipeline.

-The stable branch is: Master
+The stable branch is: This Branch...